gvwilson/thirdbit/_posts/2019/07/2019-07-07-a-veteran-of-a-thousand-language-wars.md

 There's been some more discussion on the interwebs about base R versus tidyverse.
-As someone once had strong beliefs about Fortran 90 versus FORTRAN 77 (and yes, I did capitalize them that way thirty-odd years ago), I'd like to to offer this:
+As someone once had strong beliefs about Fortran 90 versus FORTRAN 77 (and yes, I did capitalize them that way thirty-odd years ago), I'd like to ask you to tell me what empirical study could be done that would convince you that you're wrong.
-I will engage with you when,
-and only when,
-you tell me what empirical study could be done whose results would convince you that you're wrong.
 Do you think that people who've never programmed before can reach a certain level of statistical proficiency more quickly with the tidyverse than with base R?
 Great: